bihealth/kiosc-server/docs/source/apps_containers_details.rst

 Initial container
 ^^^^^^^^^^^^^^^^^

-When you created a container, the detail page will provide you with information about the container object.
+When you create a container, the detail page will provide you with information about the container object.
 Please note that the container is still in initial state and not running yet.
-Thus, the button to access the proxy (eye icon) is not active.

 .. image:: figures/apps/containers/details_created1.png
   :alt: Details of an initial container